 Figure 3 – Use of ECN with RTP-over-UDP traffic

 There are multiple deployment scenarios, given interim NAT devices, NAT-traversal support functions or “middlebox” behaviour in the ECN IP path, as well as control plane options for RTP session control (see next clause).
-Figure 4 summarizes the procedures defined by [IETF ECN].
+Figure 4 summarizes the procedures defined by [IETF RFC 6679].

 Figure 4 – Procedures for use of ECN with RTP-over-UDP traffic